-As mentioned above, Samsung Odin is available only for Windows PCs and is compatible with Windows XP, Windows 7, Windows 8/8.1, and Windows 10 and 11.
-If you are a macOS user or have Linux installed on your computer, you can use Odin’s alternative Heimdall or JOdin3.
+As mentioned above, Samsung Odin is available only for Windows PCs and is compatible with Windows XP, Windows 7, Windows 8/8.1, Windows 10, and Windows 11.
+If you are a macOS or Linux user, you can use an Odin alternative called Heimdall, or Odin4 for Linux which works via the Linux Terminal.
+There is another great alternative called the Freya for Windows.

 Release Year | 2022 |